Laying out Your Herb Garden

 Invasive creepers like peppermint, catnip, spearmint, and lemon balm can be contained in pots and placed partway into the soil as focal points.
 Partially submerged pots can also hold tender perennials (frost sensitive) that you plan on bringing indoors in the fall (like rosemary, ginger, bay leaf, and French lavender).

-If you are planning on planting culinary, medicinal, and decorative herbs, be careful to label each one.
+If you are planning to plant culinary, medicinal, and decorative herbs, be careful to label each one.
 Rue and feverfew can be dangerous if ingested in high concentrations, so don't risk confusing them for salad ingredients.
 Small markers made from Popsicle sticks (or disposable silverware knives) can make it easy for even your children to help you snip small quantities of herbs like thyme and chives for the table.
 For this purpose, I've always kept a pair of kid sized (blunt tipped) scissors near the kitchen door, along with a small basket.

 Give Herbs Room to Grow